Premik/blender_rhubarb_lipsync_ng/dev.md

   * Clear - will remove the mapping (delete from the object completly?)
   * Auto-it
   * By name - More instances (alow user defined) - will map action by matching name patterns (should provide some placeholder/expansions in the expression for objectName, etc)
-- Add down-arrow icon to Action buttons
-- Test bake normal and shape-key actions at the same time

 ### Normal